 Disclosure: There are affiliate links in this post.

 When watching fashion weeks for this fall/winter season I really got excited about the power suits having a comeback.
 Not because I am a fan of suits.
 On the contrary, I am more a great fan of unmatched suit outfits.
 This style looks just so much better on us women in midlife.
 My excitement was about the fact that leather suits are part of the trend.
 As you know, I love leather clothes since my childhood.

-Unlike other trends, it’s hard to find a leather skirt or pants suit for a bargain.
+Unlike other trends, it’s hard to find a leather skirt or pants set for a bargain.
 These suits are luxury items of high quality and hence have their price.
-However, unlike many other trends the pieces can worn separate once the trend is over.
+However, unlike many other trends, the pieces can be worn as separates long after the trend is over.
 Thus, when you are willing to fork over the money or get one you love on sale after Christmas, by all means go for it.
-You can wear the pieces as separates once the leather suit trend is over.
+You can wear the pieces for a long time.
 Just make sure you stay on the high quality, classic (with a twist) side with your purchase.
-You can find what to look for when shopping for high quality leather clothes at the link.
+This means you need to know what to look for when shopping for high quality leather clothes.

 For the styling of your unmatched leather suit proceed like you would do with an unmatched suit of similar style.
 Just make sure that your leather suit doesn’t go into the territory of Rocker Chick unless that’s the style you want.
 However, if you go for that look, resist the urge to wear the look at work.

 Do you wear leather?
-Do you like to “double” your leather in an outfit?
 Have you tried the leather suit trend or do you plan on trying it out?
 Just curious.